ozzs/cart-mark/README.md

   <img alt="SQLite" src="https://img.shields.io/badge/sqlite-%2307405e.svg?style=for-the-badge&logo=sqlite&logoColor=white" />
 </p>

+## Overview

-## What is this and who is it for 🤷‍♀️
+**So what is this and who is it for?** 🤷‍♀️

+Have you ever felt tired of making a hasty shopping list?
+Scribble a few groceries on a note and then lose the note?
+Or maybe get a shopping list from your wife, but you don't understand what's in it or what you're supposed to bring?
+Wait, did she want almond milk or soy milk?

-Cart Mark is designed to make everyone's shopping experience (from making the list to taking the latest product off the shelf) more convenient.
+**Cart Mark** is designed to make everyone's shopping experience (from making the list to taking the latest product off the shelf) more convenient.

-I used Node.js and the simple SQLite database.
+With Cart Mark, you can create such a shopping list, which will spare you from dealing with the majority of the problems mentioned earlier.
+The way the application is set up allows it to be used on both computers and mobile devices.

+You can create a shopping list from a product catalog that you create, which you can then edit and annotate.
+Once the list is created, you can mark precisely what has been taken from the shelf and what has not.
+At the end of your purchase, the list will be saved so you can revisit it later.

+And most importantly, you will no longer be confused with almond milk and soy milk!

+## Key Features
+* Simple & Easy to use
+* Make your own grocery catalog
+* An abstract and independent shopping experience
+* Open-Source code
+* Mobile friendly

+## Tech

+## Usage

+## Support
+The product is still in its initial stages, so we would really appreciate feedback and donations 😄

+And don't forget to star us — it motivates us a lot! ⭐